Potentially historic winter storm to slam much of the US with destructive ice and heavy snow

 Freezing rain causes ice to build up on surfaces, and its tremendous amount of added weight can bring down trees and power lines.
 The amount of ice in a worst-case scenario for this storm could cause many power outages, some that could be long-lasting.
 But power outages are expected even in the most likely scenario.

 Portions of the South from northern and eastern Texas into the lower-Mississippi and Tennessee valleys, northern Georgia and parts of the Carolinas and Virginia are at greatest risk for significant icing and power outages based on the current forecast.
-This includes major cities such as Dallas-Fort Worth, Shreveport, Louisiana, Memphis, Tennessee, Huntsville, Alabama, and Charlotte, North Carolina.
+This includes major cities such as Dallas and Fort Worth, Texas; Shreveport, Louisiana; Tupelo, Mississippi; Greenville, South Carolina; and Charlotte, North Carolina.

 Portions of the Atlanta metro could also see impactful ice, but that’s more uncertain due to a battle between cold air coming from the north and a surge of warmer air from the south.